wrenchpilot/autossh/README.md

+# Usage
-# To use it with sshpass you must set some environment variables
+* To use it with sshpass you must set some environment variables

 ```bash
 export SSHPASS='YourSecretPassword'